Exaii2/blender-creature-limb-drawer/README.md

 As the geometry nodes can create clipping meshes, the remesh modifier might help to reduce complexity.
 Applying a remesh modifier after the geometry nodes modifier on the control structure will create a smoother surface.
 Apply in order when you want to generate UVs or bake texture.
 By my experience, voxel-based remesh tends to have smoothest results - you can also try to use Sharp with an level of about 8 and uncheck the 'remove disconnected' - this can create more worn-down results, especially at parts where the LimbParts overlap.
+When using a remesh, your mesh will lose the material data from the instances.
+When using only a single material, using an new GeoNodes-Setup with only a 'Set Material'-Node might fix this.

 Save your progress regularily.